simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

   - changed logic so that move relearner is an egg move relearner instantly

 - 12/24/24 (batched with previous commits)
-  - implemented SWUMOD constant for future changes
+  - implemented KAIZOMOD constant for future changes
   - Gengar + Revavroom line ability updates
   - Paldean Wooper + Clodsire encounterable on Helojak Island (not globally sync-ed in .rxproj file yet)
   - powerpack password now gives you a shit ton of candy